 |

-In order to minimise the risk of detection during a transmission,
+In order to minimise the risk of interception and

-The burst encoder allowed a pre-recorded message to be played back
+It allows a pre-recorded coded message to be played

-at very hight speed, so that the transmission was kept as short as
+at very high speed, in order to keep the transmission as short as

 possible.